arlotito/IotEdgePerf/README.md

 * optional: log analytics workspace

 ## Prep the IoT Edge
-Create the '/iotedge' folder (will be used to bind the edgeHub's folder):
+Log-in into the iot edge device and create the '/iotedge' folder (will be used to bind the edgeHub's folder):
 ```bash
 sudo mkdir /iotedge
 sudo chown 1000 /iotedge